SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_ECO422.md

 # Tektronix ECO422

-The **Tektronix ECO422** connector is used to display information from another driver, i.e. the Adam Converter Driver (which converts I/O to Ethernet).
+The **Tektronix ECO422** connector is used to display information from another connector, i.e. the Adam Converter connector (which converts I/O to Ethernet).

 ## About

-With this connector, you can view specific information from another driver.
+With this connector, you can view specific information from another connector.
 This information can easily be adjusted when necessary.
 Both read-only and editable parameters are available.

 ### Version Info